ARCHIVAL COLLECTIONS & RESOURCES

 OTHER PROCESSED COLLECTIONS

 The Hogan Jazz Archive has several manuscript collections and archival holdings relating to jazz and the musical culture of New Orleans.
-Searchable finding aids are available though our online finding aid database.
-Some notable collections that are open and available for research include:
+Searchable finding aids are available via Tulane University Special Collections on ArchivesSpace.
+Some notable collections that are open and available for research include, but are not limited to:

 Includes research materials assembled by Marquis for his monograph In Search of Buddy Bolden, First Man of Jazz.